puppetlabs/puppet-instruqt-tracks/pe601-lab-1-2-develop-a-cross-platform-task/01-develop-cross-platform-task/assignment.md

 id: yebihva7cdsn
 type: challenge
 title: Develop a cross-platform task
-teaser: Develop your task to run on Windows machines.
+teaser: Extend your task (which runs on Linux nodes) to also run on Windows nodes.
 notes:
 - type: text
   contents: |-